Jewelry Blog

 Georgian Kings of the Georgian Era

-In truth, the Georgian period isn’t just about the styles of the time.
-We use it to describe the political and social history, as well as design, literature, and art.
-The reason is that the term “Georgian” spans a period of 130 years.
-This is because 4 successive Kings of England had the name George.
-In case you were wondering, George III was king at the time America fought for and won independence.
-Although often portrayed as German, due to being descended from the Hanover line, George III was born and educated in England.
-English was also, unlike his predecessors, his first language.
+In truth, the Georgian period isn’t just about the jewelry styles of the time.
+We use it to describe political and social history, design, literature, and art.
+The reason is that the term “Georgian” spans 130 years.
+This is because four successive Kings of England had the name George.

-Georgian Jewelry
+3 Types of Georgian Jewelry

 Genuine Georgian Earrings in Box

 Sadly, as a result, very little genuine Georgian jewelry exists today.
-As well as the reduced number of pieces being produced or surviving ones being used to finance the army abroad, Georgian jewelers had the habit of melting down pieces that went out of fashion.
+In addition to the reduced number of pieces produced or surviving, Georgian jewelers habitually melted down pieces that went out of fashion.
 They would then re-use the metals and reset the gemstones.
 Even pieces that might have survived are very difficult to identify, as both makers and assay marks didn’t come into common use until much later.
-If a genuine piece of Georgian jewelry appears, it is far more likely to be dated towards the end of the period than the beginning.

-Baroque Jewelry
+1. Baroque Jewelry

 Baroque jewelry was popular in early Georgian times and was highly intricate in design.
-Often it would contain exacting symmetry and very “open” designs, almost like lacework.
+Often, it would contain exacting symmetry and very “open” designs, almost like lacework.
 The often overly ornate designs were better suited to necklaces and brooches, and so the best designs were reserved for those pieces.

 Baroque jewelry came into fashion as a result of the reign of the French Emperor, Louis XIV.
 Louis demanded that people at court show their wealth in material terms, sewn into their clothing when they visited him.
 This caused something of a race to the bottom in that subtlety and finesse quickly changed to opulence and vulgarity.
 Mountains of metal and gemstones became common, and the trend for bolder jewelry made its way across the English Channel.
 Fortunately, designs were somewhat more subtle than the French courtier’s efforts.
 The pieces were, however, still far bigger and more colorful than anything known previously.